krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ### Java
 {: #continuous-java }

 I already introduced the Java API of AsyncProfiler [here](#how-to-java).
-To do it continuously you can simply create a thread that is executing:
+To do it continuously, you can create a thread that is executing:

 ```java